-There have indeed been challenges, especially as an entrepreneur the ripple effect of a struggling market can have high consequences.
+There have indeed been challenges, especially as an entrepreneur, the ripple effect of a struggling market can have high consequences.
 The pandemic has also completely shifted my personal way of life.
 The time that I have spent in transit of trains, plains, or time zones has vanished.
 Which has truly given space to the mind and more insight.
-To ask the important questions and understand what the real challenges we are facing truly are.
+To be able to ask the important questions and understand what the real challenges we are facing truly are.

 This enabled us to see the true reality of the population and their culture’s mentality.
 What do you do when there is supposedly nothing you can do.
-As expected, I and my co-founder Marina have seen how the community has molded and adapted.
+As expected, my co-founder Marina and I have seen how the community has moulded and adapted.
 How there always is a way as long as you have patience.

 This is why I believe the discussion needs to think to understand that availability is nothing without impact.
 I see the most prominent challenges to be:

 We will also continue to drive the path of Decentralized technology forward.
 It’s more challenging, but our ethics and passion also run with the technology infrastructure that we build with.